UPDATED ON 05.11.2020

 Every hash is unique because every one of them is produced with an SHA-256 algorithm based on the data content.
 This content addressing gives IPFS the ability to deduplicate files automatically.
 That means if we have two files that contain the same data the hash produced by both will be the same and will point to one object place.

 Merkle DAG also gives us the ability to have a versioned file system.
 There are two main reasons why versioning is essential, first is being able to access history or how the data has been changed over time.
-Second is being able to link to any one of those versions, forever.
+The second is being able to link to any one of those versions, forever.

 Let’s take a look at how the Git versioning system works.
 Create two files: test.txt and hello_world.txt